MalekKamel/Bulletin/README.md

 ### Ignore Duplicate Strategy

-If a `Bulletin` has been ignored bucause it's a duplicate, you can define 1 of 3 behaviors for the ignored bulletin:
+If a `Bulletin` has been ignored bucause it's a duplicate one, you can define 1 of 3 behaviors for the ignored bulletin:

 - [ ] Drop: The bulletin will be dropped and won't be displayed forever.
 - [ ] Queue: The bulletin will be queued, and will be displayed once it's the first bulletin in the queue.
 - [ ] Try Queue: The bulletin will be queued only if there's any [Duplicate Strategy](#duplicate-strategy) allows queuing the bulletin.